n0-computer/iroh-experiments/content-discovery/README.md

 This rust workspace provides global content discovery for iroh.

-*iroh-mainline-content-discovery* is a library that provides a discovery protocol, a client implementation, and a client command line utility.
+*iroh-content-discovery* is a library that provides a discovery protocol, a client implementation, and a client command line utility.

-*iroh-mainline-tracker* is a server implementation for the content discovery protocol.
+*iroh-content-tracker* is a server implementation for the content discovery protocol.

 ## Building from source